I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffdo/nf-wdffdo-wdffdolockstaticchildlistforiteration.md

 ## -remarks
 <p>Bus drivers that use static bus enumeration can call <b>WdfFdoLockStaticChildListForIteration</b>. </p>

-<p>After calling <b>WdfFdoLockStaticChildListForIteration</b>, the driver can repeatedly call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547293">WdfFdoRetrieveNextStaticChild</a> to obtain information about each child device in the child list. </p>
+<p>After calling <b>WdfFdoLockStaticChildListForIteration</b>, the driver can repeatedly call <a href="..\wdffdo\nf-wdffdo-wdffdoretrievenextstaticchild.md">WdfFdoRetrieveNextStaticChild</a> to obtain information about each child device in the child list. </p>

-<p>After the driver has finished calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff547293">WdfFdoRetrieveNextStaticChild</a>, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547297">WdfFdoUnlockStaticChildListFromIteration</a>.</p>
+<p>After the driver has finished calling <a href="..\wdffdo\nf-wdffdo-wdffdoretrievenextstaticchild.md">WdfFdoRetrieveNextStaticChild</a>, it must call <a href="..\wdffdo\nf-wdffdo-wdffdounlockstaticchildlistfromiteration.md">WdfFdoUnlockStaticChildListFromIteration</a>.</p>

-<p>If the driver makes changes to the child list after calling <b>WdfFdoLockStaticChildListForIteration</b>, the framework stores all of the changes and notifies the Plug and Play (PnP) manager of the changes when the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547297">WdfFdoUnlockStaticChildListFromIteration</a>.</p>
+<p>If the driver makes changes to the child list after calling <b>WdfFdoLockStaticChildListForIteration</b>, the framework stores all of the changes and notifies the Plug and Play (PnP) manager of the changes when the driver calls <a href="..\wdffdo\nf-wdffdo-wdffdounlockstaticchildlistfromiteration.md">WdfFdoUnlockStaticChildListFromIteration</a>.</p>

-<p>The driver can nest calls to <b>WdfFdoLockStaticChildListForIteration</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff547297">WdfFdoUnlockStaticChildListFromIteration</a>.
+<p>The driver can nest calls to <b>WdfFdoLockStaticChildListForIteration</b> and <a href="..\wdffdo\nf-wdffdo-wdffdounlockstaticchildlistfromiteration.md">WdfFdoUnlockStaticChildListFromIteration</a>.
 If the driver nests calls to these methods, the framework stores all of the changes until the last call to <b>WdfFdoUnlockStaticChildListFromIteration</b>.</p>

 <p>For more information about static child lists, see <a href="wdf.static_enumeration">Static Enumeration</a>.</p>

-<p>For a code example that uses <b>WdfFdoLockStaticChildListForIteration</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547293">WdfFdoRetrieveNextStaticChild</a>.</p>

-<p>Bus drivers that use static bus enumeration can call <b>WdfFdoLockStaticChildListForIteration</b>. </p>

-<p>After calling <b>WdfFdoLockStaticChildListForIteration</b>, the driver can repeatedly call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547293">WdfFdoRetrieveNextStaticChild</a> to obtain information about each child device in the child list. </p>

-<p>After the driver has finished calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff547293">WdfFdoRetrieveNextStaticChild</a>, it must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547297">WdfFdoUnlockStaticChildListFromIteration</a>.</p>

-<p>If the driver makes changes to the child list after calling <b>WdfFdoLockStaticChildListForIteration</b>, the framework stores all of the changes and notifies the Plug and Play (PnP) manager of the changes when the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff547297">WdfFdoUnlockStaticChildListFromIteration</a>.</p>

-<p>The driver can nest calls to <b>WdfFdoLockStaticChildListForIteration</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff547297">WdfFdoUnlockStaticChildListFromIteration</a>.
-If the driver nests calls to these methods, the framework stores all of the changes until the last call to <b>WdfFdoUnlockStaticChildListFromIteration</b>.</p>

-<p>For more information about static child lists, see <a href="wdf.static_enumeration">Static Enumeration</a>.</p>

-<p>For a code example that uses <b>WdfFdoLockStaticChildListForIteration</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547293">WdfFdoRetrieveNextStaticChild</a>.</p>
+<p>For a code example that uses <b>WdfFdoLockStaticChildListForIteration</b>, see <a href="..\wdffdo\nf-wdffdo-wdffdoretrievenextstaticchild.md">WdfFdoRetrieveNextStaticChild</a>.</p>

 ## -requirements
 <table>